ebzzry/ebzzry.github.io/src/en/quotes.md

 - No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.<br>—Socrates, 469–399 BC

+- As soon as it works, no one calls it AI anymore.<br>—John McCarthy